fershad/fershad.com/src/writing/making-this-website-grid-aware.md

 In a few recent blog posts I've talked about a new project we're working on at the Green Web Foundation called "[Grid-aware Websites](https://www.thegreenwebfoundation.org/news/introducing-our-grid-aware-websites-project/)".
 At its core, the idea of a "grid-aware website" is one that does less on a user's device when that user is visiting from a location that's powered by more fossil fuel electricity.

 Often, when I'm working on stuff like this, I dogfood it here on this website.
-That's what I've done as part of a [recent website redesign](https://fershad.com/writing/new-year-new-look/) that I've implemented.
+That's what I've done as part of a [recent website redesign](https://fershad.com/writing/new-year-new-look/).
 Every time someone visits a page on this website, parts of the page's design/functionality are adjusted depending on the fuel mix of the visitor's energy grid.

 {% callout "Jargon: Fuel mix" %}
 A term used to describe the balance of renewable, low-carbon, and fossil fuel energy used to generate the electricity of a particular region or electricity grid.
 {% endcallout %}

-In this post, I'll cover the technical details behind how I've implemented grid-awareness to this website using Cloudflare Workers.
+In this post, I'll cover the technical details behind how I've implemented grid-awareness on this website using Cloudflare Workers.
 I will also touch on what changes are made to the website content when grid-aware design changes are applied.
 Finally, I'll do some (non-scientific) checks on the impacts these changes make.

 ## The Grid-aware Websites project

 The idea to make websites grid aware stems from the growing body of work and tooling for backend systems which enables them to be shifted to greener regions, or to times of the day when more renewable energy is available.
 Projects like our own [Grid Intensity Go library](https://github.com/thegreenwebfoundation/grid-intensity-go), [Carbon Aware Scheduler](https://github.com/abel-vs/carbon-scheduler), [Carbon Aware KEDA Operator](https://github.com/Azure/carbon-aware-keda-operator), as well as services from other organisations such as [Electricity Maps](https://www.electricitymaps.com/) and [WattTime](https://watttime.org/) make this possible.

-Seeing work in the backend like this got us thinking - *what about frontend developers?* A website user can't really ask to come back at another time, or to visit from a different location.  *So then what, if anything, can frontend developers do to make the interfaces and apps we build respond to the state of the energy grid they’re being run on?*
+Seeing work in the backend like this got us thinking - *what about frontend developers?* A website user can't really be asked to come back at another time, or to visit from a different location.  *So then what, if anything, can frontend developers do to make the interfaces and apps we build respond to the state of the energy grid they’re being run on?*

-Through the Grid-aware Websites project, we (Green Web Foundation) plan to build a core open-source library that exposes APIs so developers can retrieve information about the energy grid their users are on.
+Through the Grid-aware Websites project, we ([Green Web Foundation](https://thegreenwebfoundation.org)) plan to build a core open-source library that exposes APIs so developers can retrieve information about the energy grid their users are on.

 Around this core library will be a set of plugins that developers can use to get this code working with different platforms.
-And, most importantly, we’ll be creating a UI/UX catalogue to give ideas and guidance to designers, developers, and product teams about the what visual or functional changes they can to make to their websites when implementing grid awareness.
+And, most importantly, we’ll be creating a UI/UX catalogue to give ideas and guidance to designers, developers, and product teams about the visual or functional changes they can to make to their websites when implementing grid awareness.

 You can [follow the project](https://www.thegreenwebfoundation.org/tools/grid-aware-websites/) on the Green Web Foundation's website.